GraphQL MCP server

 Stats

-This GraphQL MCP server enables Large Language Models to interact with GraphQL APIs by providing schema introspection and query execution capabilities.
-It allows models to dynamically discover and use GraphQL APIs without requiring hardcoded schema information.
+The MCP-GraphQL server enables Large Language Models (LLMs) to dynamically interact with GraphQL APIs by providing schema introspection and query execution capabilities.
+This server bridges the gap between LLMs and GraphQL data sources, allowing models to discover and utilize GraphQL endpoints.

 Installation

-You can run the MCP server directly using npx:
+You can install the MCP-GraphQL server using npm:

 npx mcp-graphql